hluk/CopyQ/docs/faq.rst

 To **paste clipboard as plain text**:

-1. open "Command" dialog (``F6`` shortcut),
+1. Open "Command" dialog (``F6`` shortcut).
-2. click "Add" button in the dialog,
+2. Click "Add" button in the dialog.
-3. select "Paste clipboard as plain text" from the list and click "OK" button,
+3. Select "Paste clipboard as plain text" from the list and click "OK" button.
-4. click the button next to "Global Shortcut" label and set the shortcut,
+4. Click the button next to "Global Shortcut" label and set the shortcut.
-5. click "OK" button to save the changes.
+5. Click "OK" button to save the changes.

 To **paste selected items as plain text** (from application window) follow the steps above but add "Paste as Plain Text" command instead and change "Shortcut".